Danking555/Rampy/Readme.md

 - No dependencies needed

 ## Usage
-First, you need to make sure that [Python3] is installed Then, you run [Winpmem] on your local machine and extract the RAM file And then you run Rampy, specifying the RAM file path
+First, you need to make sure that [Python3] is installed.
+Then, you run [Winpmem] on your local machine and extract the RAM file.
+And then you run Rampy, specifying the RAM file path.
 ```sh
 python3.exe rampy.py [path_to_ram_file]
 ```